-The Pre-Action Protocol for Housing Disrepair Cases sets out certain steps which prospective parties to a housing disrepair case are expected to carry out before Court proceedings are issued.
-The Protocol encourages the parties to avoid unnecessary litigation, exchange information at an early stage and to keep the costs of resolving disputes down.
-The Protocol also promotes the speedy and appropriate carrying out of any repairs which are the landlord’s responsibility and aims to ensure that tenants receive any compensation to which they are entitled as quickly as possible.
+The Pre-Action Protocol for Housing Disrepair Cases sets out steps parties to a housing disrepair case should carry out before court proceedings are issued.
+It encourages parties to avoid unnecessary litigation, exchange information early and minimise the costs of resolving disputes.
+It also promotes speedy and appropriate repairs which are the landlord’s responsibility and aims to ensure tenants receive compensation they are entitled to as quickly as possible.

 When does the Pre-Action Protocol for Housing Disrepair Cases apply?

-It does not apply to disrepair claims which originate as counterclaims or set-offs in other proceedings or claims brought under section 82 of the Environmental Protection Act 1990.
+It does not apply to disrepair claims which originate as counterclaims or set-offs in other proceedings or claims brought under s 82 of the Environmental Protection Act 1990.

-Where the case has a personal injury element the Pre-Action Protocol for Personal Injury Claims should be followed in relation to the personal injury element of the claim, unless the personal injuries suffered are insufficient to warrant a separate procedure and no expert evidence is needed beyond the letter of a General Practitioner.
+Where the case has a personal injury element, the Pre-Action Protocol for Personal Injury Claims should be followed in relation to the personal injury element of the claim, unless the personal injuries suffered are insufficient to warrant a separate procedure and no expert evidence is needed beyond the letter of a GP.

-If a limitation period is about to expire the tenant may commence Court proceedings without following the Protocol.
-However, in such circumstances landlords are encouraged to confirm that they will not rely on limitation as a Defence in subsequent proceedings and tenants are encouraged to ask landlords to agree to extend the limitation period.
+If a limitation period is about to expire, the tenant may commence court proceedings without following the Protocol.
+However, in such circumstances landlords are encouraged to confirm that they will not rely on limitation as a defence in subsequent proceedings and tenants should ask landlords to agree to extend the limitation period.

 What are the requirements of the Pre-Action Protocol for Housing Disrepair Cases?

-If the Claimant is unable to send a letter of claim setting out full details of the claim because he is awaiting information or where a repair is urgent, the Claimant is encouraged to send an early notification letter to the landlord.
+If the claimant is unable to send a letter of claim setting out full details of the claim because he is awaiting information or where a repair is urgent, the claimant should send an early notification letter to the landlord.